 Tact is the ability to say what you think while valuing the other person as well.
 It goes by many names–diplomacy, sensitivity, discretion, savoir faire–but whatever you call it, Rachel Lynde didn’t have it.

-If you’re at all acquainted with Anne of Green Gables, then Rachel Lynde is no doubt familiar to you as the busybody neighbor who insults Anne so cruelly when she first arrives in Avonlea.
+If you’re at all acquainted with Anne of Green Gables, then you know Rachel Lynde as the busybody neighbor who’s so cruel to Anne when she first arrives at Green Gables.
 Even L. M. Montgomery had to resort to sarcasm to describe Mrs. Lynde: “Mrs Rachel was one of those delightful and popular people who pride themselves on speaking their mind without fear or favour.”

 If reading about Rachel Lynde’s tactlessness has whetted your appetite to see her in action, you’ll enjoy this video, or you can read more L. M. Montgomery with these Free L. M. Montgomery downloads from amazon.com

 This is the first post in the series Life Lessons from Green Gables.
 Don’t miss the rest!